Wayve

 Company Overview

 Wayve is an AV software company that builds a mapless, hardware-agnostic self-driving stack using end-to-end neural networks.
-Serving customers across automotive OEMs (Nissan, Mercedes-Benz, Stellantis), ride-hailing (Uber), and delivery (Asda, Ocado).
+Customers include Nissan, Mercedes-Benz, Stellantis (automotive OEMs), Uber (ride-hailing), and Asda and Ocado (delivery).

 What They're Building